mitas/cursor-rules/README.md

 ### Rule Synchronization

-When creating or deleting rules (excluding rules in the `overview/` directory):
+When creating or deleting rules:

 1. Update the `RULES` array in the `apply-rules.sh` script to keep it synchronized
-2. Follow the existing categorization structure and alphabetical order
+2. Maintain alphabetical order in the array for easy management
 3. Commit both the rule changes and script updates together

-See the [rules-synchronization.mdc](.cursor/rules/overview/rules-synchronization.mdc) file for more details.

 ### After Rules Update